 Alzheimer's disease is a neurological disorder which causes memory loss and cognitive decline.

 It is estimated that roughly 5.4 million Americans suffer from Alzheimer's, with a vast majority (5.2 million) of those sufferers being over the age of 65.

-There is currently no known cure for Alzheimer's disease.
-However, cannabis research has shown that cannabis can be a promising preventative and treatment option to combat Alzheimer's.
-Below are some examples.
+However, research has shown that cannabis can be a promising preventative and treatment option to combat Alzheimer's.

 Cannabis can help prevent/slow down Alzheimer's

-That study concluded, "that cannabinoid receptors are important in the pathology of AD and that cannabinoids succeed in preventing the neurodegenerative process occurring in the disease."
+That study concluded "that cannabinoid receptors are important in the pathology of AD and that cannabinoids succeed in preventing the neurodegenerative process occurring in the disease."

 The group that was given cannabidiol performed tasks twice as fast as the group that had not been given cannabidiol.

 Cannabis may remove toxic protein associated with Alzheimer's

-A very recent study (June 2016) found that THC may possibly remove plaque forming Alzheimer's proteins from brain cells.
+A recent study from June 2016 found that THC may possibly remove plaque forming Alzheimer's proteins from brain cells.

 Cannabis may help with other ailments associated with Alzheimer's

 It has long been known that cannabis can help increase a person's appetite, but what does science say about those specifically dealing with the issue as a result of battling Alzheimer's disease?

-A study released in 2003 looked at dronabinol and appetite, and concluded, ""Our research suggests dronabinol may reduce agitation and improve appetite in patients with Alzheimer's disease, when traditional therapies are not successful.
+A study released in 2003 looked at dronabinol and appetite, and concluded, "Our research suggests dronabinol may reduce agitation and improve appetite in patients with Alzheimer's disease, when traditional therapies are not successful."

 Have you talked with them and/or their loved ones about exploring cannabis as a treatment?

 Would you recommend cannabis to someone you know that suffers from Alzheimer's?